pwwang/biopipen/docs/DOCS.md

 - `outfile:file`: The marked bam file

 #### args
-- `bin`:     The picard executable, default: "picard MarkDuplicates"
+- `picard`:     The picard executable, default: "picard"
 - `params`:  Other parameters for picard MarkDuplicates, default: ""
 - `tmpdir`:  The tmpdir to use.
 Default: /tmp